-Potential impacts to land will be managed in accordance with Powerlink's Standard Environmental Controls (Appendix I Environmental Management Plans).
+Potential impacts to land will be managed in accordance with Powerlink's Standard Environmental Controls (Appendix B Environmental Management Plan).
 In addition to these controls, the following measures will be implemented.

 - Where practicable, existing access tracks will be used for the Project in preference to creating new tracks, with upgrading or extension conducted for the requirements of this Project.
-Where possible, these existing access tracks will include established and maintained erosion and control measures (culverts, whoa boys and spoon drains), minimising vegetation clearing and disturbance to soil structures. - Structures will be located a minimum of 50 m from watercourses, where possible, to avoid areas mapped as high probability ASS during construction. - Geotechnical assessments will be undertaken prior to construction to determine the appropriate foundation type for each structure and the substations.
-The choice of foundation type is dependent on the specific nature of the soil and rock and takes into account soil/concrete friction strength, water levels, soil bearing capacity, construction constraints, rock levels, and soil properties. - Testing for the presence of contamination prior to excavation or other earthworks will be undertaken based upon a risk assessment for sites listed on the EMR and where known or suspected contamination exists.
-Excavated soil material will be reused where possible and any contaminated material unable to be remediated must be disposed of by an appropriately licensed waste contractor to a license waste facility. - Reinstatement will be undertaken progressively during construction, where practicable, and Powerlink Queensland will ensure that all disturbed areas impacted from construction are reinstated at the end of the Project.
+Where possible, these existing access tracks will include established and maintained erosion and control measures (culverts, whoa boys and spoon drains), minimising vegetation clearing and disturbance to soil structures. - Structures will be located a minimum of 50 m from watercourses, where possible, to avoid areas mapped as high probability ASS during construction. - Geotechnical assessments will be undertaken prior to construction to determine the appropriate foundation type for each structure and the switching station.
+The choice of foundation type is dependent on the specific nature of the soil and rock and takes into account soil/concrete friction strength, water levels, soil bearing capacity, construction constraints, rock levels, and soil properties. - Prior to construction Powerlink will undertake desktop assessments to assess all parcels of land listed as containing known or suspected (likely) contamination.
+Testing for the presence of contamination prior to excavation or other earthworks will be undertaken based upon a risk assessment for sites listed on the EMR and where known or suspected contamination exists in the Project area.
+Excavated soil material will be reused where possible and any contaminated material unable to be remediated must be disposed of by an appropriately licensed waste contractor to a licensed waste facility. - Reinstatement will be undertaken progressively during construction, where practicable, and Powerlink will ensure that all disturbed areas impacted from construction are reinstated at the end of the Project.
 The short-term goal of reinstatement is the stabilisation of soils to provide a suitable matrix for vegetation establishment, to aid in preventing erosion.
-Reinstatement also includes the replacement of topography, topsoil, and fences.
+Reinstatement also includes the replacement of topsoil, and fences.